snakajim/r3566pc-install/README.md

 Repeat this process to each `/home,/var,/usr,/tmp` directory.
 Once all done, you can see the new storage map.
 ```
-root@firefly: lsblk | grep mmcblk0
 mmcblk0      179:0    0 58.3G  0 disk
 ├─mmcblk0p1  179:1    0    1G  0 part /tmp
-├─mmcblk0p2  179:2    0   10G  0 part /var
+├─mmcblk0p2  179:2    0    1G  0 part /opt
-├─mmcblk0p3  179:3    0   10G  0 part /usr
+├─mmcblk0p3  179:3    0   10G  0 part /var
+├─mmcblk0p4  179:4    0   10G  0 part /usr
+├─mmcblk0p5  179:5    0    5G  0 part /lib
-└─mmcblk0p4  179:4    0 37.3G  0 part /home
+└─mmcblk0p6  179:6    0 31.3G  0 part /home
 mmcblk0boot0 179:32   0    4M  1 disk
 mmcblk0boot1 179:64   0    4M  1 disk
 ```

-Now your hardware is faster and stable, since some of critical directories are stored in MMC, but not in slow & unstable uSD card.
+Now your hardware is much faster and stable, since some of critical directories are stored in MMC, but not in slow & unstable uSD card.

 ##### Tips : User ID and password
 https://wiki.t-firefly.com/en/Firefly-Linux-Guide/manual_ubuntu.html